Submitty/submitty.github.io/_docs/sysadmin/update.md

     will keep your current configurations.

-4. Now your system state has been updated to early June 2018.
+6. Now your system state has been updated to early June 2018.

     You're ready to continue with steps 2 & 3 in the previous section to automatically apply _migrations_ for Submitty changes from early June 2018 to present day.

-    And you will only need to apply the update steps in the first section in the future.
+    In the future, you will only need to apply the steps in the first section to update your Submitty installation.